UsernameDiana/JavaScript_period_3/README.md

 Unstructured data can be stored easily, since a document contains whatever keys and values the application logic requires.

 #### Explain reasons to add a layer like Mongoose, on top on of a schema-less database like MongoDB.
 Mongoose is an object modeling tool for MongoDB and Node.js, somehow similar to a ORM tool.
 Mongoose provides a straight-forward, schema-based solution to modeling your application data.
+Includes:
-Includes: schemas, type casting (String, boolean, etc), validation, query build-in, domain logic (middleware).
+schemas, built-in type casting (String, boolean, etc), validation, query building, domain logic (middleware).
 ```javascript
 var mongoose = require( 'mongoose' ),
 ....